cbsudux/Mumbai-slum-segmentation/index.md

 ## What did we do?

-*slum
+Any intitative on slum rehabitiation and improvement relies heavily on **slum mapping** and **monitoring**.
+When we spoke to the relevant authorities, we found out that they mapped slums manually (human annotators), which takes a substantial amount of time.
+We realised we could automate this and came up with a deep learning approach to **segment and map individual slums from satellite imagery**, leveraging CNNs for instance segmentation.
+In addition, we also wrote code to **perform change detection and monitor slum change over time**, which is an important task and a very good *urban economy* indicator.

-rehabilitation is an important global challenge, and a significant amount of effort and resources have been put into this endeavor*.
-These initiatives rely heavily on **slum mapping** and **monitoring**.
-Unfortunatrly, when we spoke to the concenred authorities, they did not have any automated system ... .
+image - predicted mask + image

-We introduce an approach to **segment and map individual slums from satellite imagery**, leveraging regional convolutional neural networks for instance segmentation using transfer learning.
-In addition, we also introduce a method to **perform change detection and monitor slum change over time**. --> rephrase and make more like blog writing
+Change detection

 ## How did we go about it?